insinfo/oracledb_dart/python-oracledb/doc/src/user_guide/troubleshooting.rst

 **Cause:**  The connection to Oracle Database failed because the Oracle Client library version used is not supported by python-oracledb Thick mode.
 The Thick mode needs Oracle Client library 11.2 or later.
-Note that version 19 is not supported on Windows 7.

 **Action:** Review the :ref:`instreq`.
 You can either: